For the relative in Sweden

 - have a permanent residence permit or be a Finnish, Norwegian, Danish or Icelandic or citizen if the person applying is another close relative

 - be able to scan or photograph and attach a copy of your passport or identity card when you answer your questionnaire.

 When you have received an email telling you to complete the questionnaire

 If your answers have not been received within two weeks from when your family member submitted their online application, the Migration Agency may refuse their application.

 Check the application

 When your family member has submitted their application, he or she will be given a reference number (case number).
-You can use that number to check whether the application has been registered by the Swedish Migration Agency and whether a decision has been made.
+You can use that number to check whether the application has been registered by the Migration Agency and whether a decision has been made.

 If your family member is unable to apply online, they have to apply via a Swedish embassy or consulate-general.
-Once their application has reached Sweden, the Swedish Migration Agency reviews it and then sends a letter home to your registered address.
+Once their application has reached Sweden, the Migration Agency reviews it and then sends a letter home to your registered address in Sweden.
 The letter says that we have received your family member's application and that we need you to complete a questionnaire and send it in to us.
 You will be given information about which questionnaire to fill in.
 Please do not fill in a questionnaire until you have received instructions about which one to fill in.

 It can take between a few weeks and a few months for you to receive the letter with information about the questionnaire.